Falanan/Onmyoji_Automation/README.md

 #### Macos (Apple silicon):

 For Macos, I haven't tested about mouse moving part, and win32api library also not working on Macos.
 I only using Mac environment for developing the computer vision and optimizing algorithm.

-Macos 12.6, Conda python 3.7.13 environment,
+- Macos Monterey 12.6, Conda python 3.7.13 environment

 #### Windows (AMD-64)

-Windows 10 21H2, conda Python 3.9.13 environment
+- Windows 10 21H2, conda Python 3.9.13 environment

 # Analisis of this script